Understanding Home Insurance Claims

-It’s also worth noting that when you make claim, you will usually have to pay an excess.
+It’s also worth noting that when you make a claim, you will usually have to pay an excess.
 This can be compulsory (the amount you pay towards a claim made on your home insurance) or voluntary (the amount you pay towards a claim on top of the compulsory excess).
 The higher your voluntary excess, the lower your premium is likely to be.
-Once again check with your insurer to see what their excess levels are on your policy.
+Once again check with your insurer to see what the excess levels are on your policy.

 You may lose your no claims bonus if you make a claim, which could cause your premiums to shoot up.
 Underinsuring your home will also mean that you are unable to claim the full cost of repairs.

 Always read the small print

-Of course, what you can and can’t claim for will depend on the type of cover you have.
+Finally, what you can and can’t claim for will depend on the type of cover you have.
 Before you take out home insurance, make sure you have read the policy documents thoroughly and are aware of the benefits, exclusions and limitations.
 If you fail to read the small print, you could be in for a nasty shock when your claim is rejected because you don’t have the right level of cover in place.

 What to do when making a claim

-In the event that you need to make a claim, first of all you will need to check your policy to see if you are covered and contact your insurance company as soon as possible and ask for a claim form.
-If you have lost property or there is a crime involved, you will need to report it immediately - remember, your insurer is likely to need this information for their records and may refuse to pay out without it.
+You can normally make a claim by phone or on your insurer’s website.
+Many insurance providers have a claim section on their site that allows you to apply online or download a form that can be emailed to them.
+If you have lost any belongings or there is a crime involved, you will need to report it immediately.
+Remember, your insurer is likely to need this information for their records and may refuse to pay out without it.